nicbou/nicolasbouliane.com/content/blog/new-in-2024.md

 ## Taxes

 The income tax calculation was adjusted for inflation, like every year.
 This means that if your income stayed the same, you will pay a little less income tax.

 Use my [tax calculator](https://allaboutberlin.com/tools/tax-calculator) to see how much taxes you now pay.
+It will updated by January 5.

 ## Citizenship